-3 Ways to Kick Anxiety to the Curb
+3 Ways to Manage Anxiety

 This piece was originally written as a blog post for Elevated Healthcare and has been slightly modified